Thermodynamic Bethe Ansatz and Generalised Hydrodynamics in the sine-Gordon model: Thermodynamic Bethe Ansatz of the sine--Gordon model

 \subsection{Partial decoupling of the TBA system}

 As noted in the previous section, the magnonic part of the sine--Gordon TBA is essentially identical to the TBA system of the XXZ spin chain, for which a partial decoupling of the system of equations can be achieved \cite{1972PThPh..48.2187T}, which is also the case for quantum field theories with diagonal scattering \cite{ZAMOLODCHIKOV1991391}.
-Partial decoupling means that a system like \eqref{TBA_coupled} can be recast in the form where every pseudo-energy is only coupled to a few others, and the structure of the TBA can be represented with a simple graph.
-Moreover, the kernels in this form are also much simpler.
+Partial decoupling means that a system like \eqref{eq:TBA_coupled} can be recast in the form where every pseudo-energy is only coupled to a few others, and the structure of the TBA can be represented with a simple graph.
+Moreover, the kernels in this form are also much simpler, and the partial decoupling makes the system's numerical solution much more computationally efficient.

-Albeit the decoupling problem is solved for the XXZ spin chain, the result cannot be directly transferred to the system \eqref{TBA_coupled} due to the presence of the massive nodes, and the structure must be analysed carefully.
+Albeit the decoupling problem is solved for the XXZ spin chain, the result cannot be directly transferred to the system \eqref{eq:TBA_coupled} due to the presence of the massive nodes, and the structure must be analysed carefully.
 We adopt the following strategy.
 First, we decouple the system with a single magnonic level, i.e. when the coupling has a continued fraction expansion

 It turns out that the major issues can be fixed by considering this case.
 We then perform decoupling with two magnonic levels, i.e. when

 We find that the resulting structure is stabilised with the equations involving only magnons coinciding with the appropriate decoupled equations for the XXZ spin chain using the mapping defined by Eqs. \eqref{XXZshift},\eqref{XXZredef}.
 It is then clear that higher magnonic levels can also be directly obtained from the XXZ case, and we check this by considering systems with three and four magnonic levels.
 The validity of these systems can be checked numerically in a very stringent way by comparing the free energy at a finite temperature and vanishing chemical potential to that resulting from the Destri--de Vega (DdV) complex nonlinear integral equation \cite{1995NuPhB.438..413D}.
 In addition, we also carry out various self-consistency checks.